SmartAnswer

 Confidence Score

-The angle between the magnetic direction and the true polar direction
+The angle between magnetic meridian at a point and

-The angle between the magnetic direction and the true polar direction is called the magnetic declination.
+The angle between them is called the magnetic declination.

 Source links: